base-inc/basevn-migro/README.md

 ## Status

-🎉 **MVP Complete** - Phases 1-5 Implemented
+🎉 **Phase 6 Complete** - Production Ready!

-Core ETL pipeline fully functional with production-ready features.
-See [roadmap](#roadmap) for implementation status.
+Full ETL pipeline with multi-platform releases, comprehensive testing, and CI/CD automation.
+See [roadmap](#roadmap) for details.

 ### ✅ What Works Now